PJ-NBA-472915/root/README.md

-# nebula
+# pj-nba-472915

 Root repository that contains all of the other repositories as submodules.

 ## documentation

 Basic information about development, deployment, and usage of the project can be found in the readme files of the submodules.
-For more details and an overarching document spanning across all submodules, refer to the [documentation]().
+For more details and an overarching document spanning across all submodules, refer to the [documentation](https://tri2be.notion.site/PJ-NBA-472915-aeaf583870164322b2fc3b0a54100924?pvs=4).

 ## conventional commits